 But not everyone is willing to submit themselves to such “cramp” living quarters like those.

 So it really depends on you and your living situation as well.

 During the summer shouldn’t be much of an issue.

 It’s during the winter months if you live a colder region that could be an issue.

-    You could buy grow lamps off amazon and then turn on the lamps during the winter to help your microgreens grow!
+You could buy grow lamps and then turn on the lamps during the winter to help your microgreens grow!

 So factor your electricity costs into the startup cost along with equipment cost.

 If it costs $30 for the lamps, you might have to sell 6 ounces worth at $5 an ounce to recoup the cost of the lamp.

 Then factor in the cost of your time to set up and do everything and you have to figure out whether you want to do it or not after that.

 Do you like eating microgreens to begin with so you can eat your own products if you fail to sell them?